pavelgladyshev/earl/README.md

 *
 ```

-Please refer to Section 8.3.1 of my [PhD dissertation](thesis.pdf) to make sense of the printed results.
+Please refer to Section 8.3.1 of [thesis.pdf](thesis.pdf) to make sense of the printed results.

 It should also generate `t.dot` file with the diagram of the solution.
 To visualise it, you could use `dot` utility from GraphViz package to generate a PDF: